jpwspicer/astro-autocompletions/README.md

 Astrological Symbols for Sublime Text 2/3
 ==================================

-This package Provides completion for astrological symbols (mainly planet symbols) in Sublime Text 2/3.
+This package Provides completion for astrological symbols (mainly planetary parameters) in Sublime Text 2/3.
 Just enter a the name of the desired symbol and press `<Tab>`.

 Examples